University Bias Incident Team

 - Dean of Students

-- Executive Director of Student Life and Development
+- Executive Director of Student Life and Development and SSAO

 UBIT reviews any reported incidents of bias, gathers information, and recommends a plan of action to ensure that those affected by the incident receive support.